Deportivo de La Coruña: 1999–2006: La Liga title, "El Centenariazo", and European Glory days

 In the 2001–02 season, Depor finished league runner-up to Valencia and won the Copa del Rey for a second time with a 2–1 win against Real Madrid on 6 March 2002.
 This match is commonly known in Spain as the Centenariazo.
 Deportivo's opponents were expected to win the final comfortably as they were nicknamed the Galácticos and were among the strongest teams in Europe at the time.
 Additionally, the final was being played at their home ground, the Santiago Bernabéu.
 Everything was prepared so that after the expected victory, Real Madrid could celebrate their 100th anniversary by lifting the trophy in front of their own fans.
-However, Deportivo spoiled the party with a 2–1 win with goals from Sergio and Tristán.
+However, Deportivo spoiled the party with a 2–1 win with goals from Sergio and Diego Tristán.

 Depor's best Champions League campaign was in the 2003–04 season, where they lost to eventual winners Porto by a narrow 1–0 aggregate scoreline in the semi-finals.
 Although this was their best Champions League campaign, the club also had its biggest defeat in European competitions, losing 8–3 to Monaco in the group stage.
 However, this campaign is also remembered for their stunning comeback against Milan in the quarter-finals.
 Milan won the first leg 4–1 at San Siro, but in the second leg at Riazor, Deportivo won 4–0 and eliminated the defending champions 5–4 on aggregate.

 Deportivo had a mediocre 2004–05 season.
 The team finished eighth in La Liga, only good enough to qualify for the Intertoto Cup.
 In the Champions League, the club had their worst campaign ever, finishing bottom of their group without winning a single match, and without scoring a single goal.
 This season ended the club's spell of five consecutive years playing Champions League football.